GetJobber/atlantis/docs/README.md

 ### Installing packages

-Atlantis are installed and updated using [npm](https://www.npmjs.com/).
+Atlantis packages are installed and updated using [npm](https://www.npmjs.com/).
 This following list has installation links for each package:

 #### Design system